saiftyfirst/kaleidoscope/README.md

 - BinOp - One of the primary binary operators that are supported
 - RHS - Expression / Number / VariableReference / FunctionCall(Args: <Expression / Number / VariableReference / FunctionCall>)

-### Refactoring:
+### Limitations
-- Reorganise parse
-- Do Token specific checks as impl for Token (e.g. isParenthesis)
-- Fix precedence stuff
+- Can only use floats as arguments and return types
+- All functions return a mandatory float